 I personally like metronomes that are compact and that I can fit in a gig bass or guitar case, which means that I can get some time in with it even if I am away from my usual space.
-There are also clip-on metronomes too that you can place on your guitar’s headstock, for those who really like that type of design.
+Similar to clip-on guitar tuners, there are also clip-on metronomes too that you can place on your guitar’s headstock, for those who really like that type of design.

 Most of the time though, my metronome will be sitting on my desk ready for me to use each time, and I believe that it should be the same for you.

 Whatever makes dedicated practice more enjoyable for you will be the best one that you pick up.
 It will be a tool that you can use for the rest of your life and never grow out of, and it will continue to help you become a better player as long as you stick with it.

 Hopefully, this guide to the best metronomes has given you a helpful overview of what you can expect from one along with the differences and pros and cons between mechanical vs. electronic metronomes.
 If you find and purchase one, make sure to be patient and give yourself plenty of time to get used to playing along with it.